RedaRawi/bNAb-ReP/README.md

 # bNAb-ReP
-An Automated Pipeline for HIV-1 Env Resistance Prediction to 33 Neutralizing Antibodies
+An Automated Pipeline for HIV-1 Resistance Prediction to 33 Neutralizing Antibodies

 ## Installation